 How car insurance covers flood damage to your car

-Rental car reimbursement -- Depending on your situation, rental reimbursement coverage is a wise choice or a waste, says Gusner.
-If you have a second car or a way to get where you need to go without your car, you don’t need rental coverage, she says.
-But if you’d be left stranded for weeks while your car is being repaired, it may pay to have it.
+- Rental car reimbursement: If you have a second car or a way to get where you need to go without your car, you don’t need rental coverage.
+But if you’d be stranded for weeks while your car is being repaired, it may pay to have it.

 Statista.
 “Number of hurricanes that made landfall in the United States from 1851 to 2020, by state.”
 Accessed September 2022.

 CarInsurance.com commissioned Quadrant Information Services to pull rates in 2022 for a 40-year-old male driving a Honda Accord LX with a good driving record and full coverage insurance (100/300/100 and a $500 deductible).